CMSgov/design-system/packages/docs/src/pages/index.md

 The primary goals for the design system are to:

-- Help create consistent, enjoyable, reliable, and Section 508 compliant government websites.
+- Help create consistent, enjoyable, reliable, and Section 508 compliant websites.
 - Promote best practices for usability, accessibility, and responsive web design.
 - Empower teams and speed up design and development velocity.
 - Serve as a living source of truth for UI standards.